Chirp spectrum: Applying Phase or Frequency Distortion to the Chirp Pulse

 A analogous technique can be applied to the frequency characteristic of the chirp waveform by adding linear FM distortion segments (quadratic phase modulation distortion) to the frequency characteristic of the chirp, as shown.
 The method is effective because amplitude and phase distortions having functional similarity can produce similar effects when the distortion factors are small.

-Suggested values for these distortion regions, to give good results are:
+This added distortion is referred to as 'predistortion'.
+Suggested values for these distortion regions, to achieve good results, were initially determined to be:

-Later work proposed slightly different values, namely:
+In 1988, later work proposed slightly different values, namely: